vmware/burp-rest-api/README.md

 The following command line arguments are used only by the extension to configure the run mode and port number.

-`--burp.jar=<filaname.jar>` : Loads the Burp jar dinamically, and expose it through REST APIs.
+`--burp.jar=<filaname.jar>` : Loads the Burp jar dynamically, and expose it through REST APIs.
 This flag works on Java <= 1.8 only!
 Use the `burp-rest-api.{sh,bat}` script for newer java versions.

 `--burp.ext=<filename.{jar,rb,py}` : Loads the given Burp extensions during application startup.
 This flag can be repeated.